Islam in Metro Detroit: History

+By 2022, there were more tensions between the Muslim and LGBTQ voting groups in Dearborn and Hamtramck in regards to LGBTQ materials in schools.
+This was a political shift, in which Christian groups now courted Muslim groups which they previously opposed, in order to get more voters for politically conservative causes.
+On June 13, 2023, the Hamtramck City Council introduced a resolution prohibiting the display of flags representing "any religious, ethnic, racial, political, or sexual orientation group" on city property, which was widely considered a targeted ban on the rainbow flag.
+Following three hours of public comment, the Council passed the resolution unanimously.
+Mayor Amer Ghalib opposed displaying the pride flag, while former Mayor Karen Majewski had supported displaying the LGBT pride flag.

 Ethnic relations

 The authors Abdo Elkholy, Frances Trix, and Linda Walbridge, all, as paraphrased by Sally Howell, stated that "relations between Albanian Muslims and other Muslims in Detroit were limited at best."

 Institutions

 The Council on American-Islamic Relations (CAIR) has a Michigan chapter, headquartered in Southfield.

 Individual mosques

 Mosques in Dearborn include the Islamic Center of America and the Dearborn Mosque.
 The First Albanian Bektashi Tekke in America serves the Albanian-American Bektashi Sufi community.

 In Hamtramck the Bengali community has established mosques, including Al-Islah Jamee Masjid.
 In addition, in Hamtramck the Yemeni community established the Mu'ath bin Jabal Mosque (مسجد معاذ بن جبل), which was established in 1976.
 In 2005 the mosque, located just outside the south eastern border of Hamtramck, was the largest mosque out of the ten within a three-mile radius.

-The Ahmadiyya Muslim Community USA has a Metro Detroit chapter, and the Ahmadiyya Muslim Community Center is in Rochester Hills.

 The First Albanian Bektashi Monastery (Tekke) opened in Taylor in 1953.
 Baba Rexheb, an Albanian Sufi, had established it.
 In 1963, the Albanian Islamic Center in Harper Woods opened.